 Bushfire Smoke Causes Player To Forfeit Her Qualifying Match For Australian Open

-A blanket of smoke from massive wildfires in Australia hang like a blanket over the city of Melbourne.
+A blanket of smoke from massive wildfires in Australia hangs like a blanket over the city of Melbourne.
 The smog there is so thick that some of the world's top athletes have raised alarms about player safety at the Australian Open tennis tournament, slated to kick off next week.

 The air quality in Melbourne on Wednesday was forecast to be "very poor to hazardous," according to the Environment Protection Authority in Victoria state.